Affordable funerals: Cremation costs in Seattle?

 How do the cremation costs compare in the Seattle-Tacoma area?

-The cost of a cremation service can vary considerably in the same area.
-The cost of a cremation can vary between funeral service providers for the exact same service.
-A direct cremation service can cost from around $700 to around $3,000.
+The cost of a cremation service can vary considerably within the same area and between funeral service providers for the exact same service.
+A direct cremation service can cost from around $900 to around $3,000.

 What is included with a direct cremation in Seattle?